 Strategies to increase organic matter content include:

-Applying composts (from a variety of materials ranging from poultry litter to leaves).
+- Applying composts from a variety of materials ranging from poultry litter to leaves.

-Seeding cover crops, which provide nutrient-rich residue after they die.
+- Rotating crops and using cover crops, which provide nutrient-rich residue after they die.

 Table of Contents